Trip Report: Montana Shakedown

 Water site showing covered reservoir and building

-Malmstrom Safeguard Water Booster Station #1 MT One of two water pump stations supporting the component installations of the Safeguard system, this one was built adjacent to the access road of Malmstrom AF Missile Site Q-12.
+Water site building Malmstrom Safeguard Water Booster Station No. 1 MT.
+One of two water pump stations supporting the component installations of the Safeguard system, this one was built adjacent to the access road of Malmstrom AF Missile Site Q-12.

 General view